Clann Mhuire CLG

+The club was founded in 1957, and originally based in Reynoldstown before later moving to just outside Naul village.
+Its crest depicts a football; St Bernadette praying to the Marian apparition at Lourdes (the club was founded just after the Marian year 1954); and the Big Tree, a sweet chestnut that stood in the centre of Naul until 2017.

+Its current pitch on the Fieldstown road was opened on 16 May 2004 by then-GAA president Sean Kelly.

 The club fields teams from U-8 to U-18 for both boys and girls.
 At adult level, the club has two football teams competing in Dublin AFL Div.
-4 and AFL11 North County and the Dublin Intermediate Football Championship and one ladies football team in Division 2.
+3 and AFL Div.
+8, the Dublin Intermediate Football Championship, and one ladies football team in Division 2.

-The Ladies won the Junior A championship in 2014.